 Your successful completion of this program, in addition to meeting all other hiring requirements of the agency, will entitle you to consideration for employment with the Indiana Department of Child Services.
-In order to ensure that you will be a viable candidate for employment, the application process for the Indiana Child Welfare Scholars Program requires you to complete both a Request for a Child Protection Services (CPS) History Check and Criminal History check that includes fingerprinting.
+In order to ensure that you will be a viable candidate for employment, the application process for the Indiana Child Welfare Scholars Program requires you to complete both a Request for a Child Protection Services (CPS) History Check and Criminal History check that includes fingerprinting, and other required background cheks.
 These checks will be completed at a later step in the application and interviewing process.